dominicprior/TinyDungeonNotes/README.md

 Darkcaster - mana burn
 Theurgist - sheep
 ```
-The notes name the most dangerous mobs and their spells so the tank can mark them
-with a skull or pull them way back.

 Currently, there aren't any options at all.
+For example, the info
+is always displayed in the top left of the screen.

+So far, it just has info for the Outland dungeons.